reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 So now a request for an image or video can be routed to specific servers that store and are optimized to serve multimedia content.

 Between Layer 7 and layer 4 load balancers, we end up configuring a layer 7 load balancer because layer 4 load balancers treat connections as just a stream of information, rather than using its functions to evaluate and interpret the HTTP requests.
+This would mean that we would be forced to configure traffic encryption on the application servers.

 ### How to deploy the Domain Registry with a load balancer